Table of contents

 Employee management software can help you manage timecards and give your staff the correct permissions.
 But to get full use from the software, you should also be able to track employee performance with it.
 Square Employee Management is built to work with the Square POS so you can look at sales by employee and see who closed out which cash drawers.
 This kind of information can help you fine-tune your processes and award those who are going above and beyond.

-Instead of manually porting over sales into your [accounting or bookkeeping software], you can choose a service that integrates with your POS to automatically sync sales and transaction details.
+Instead of manually porting over sales into your accounting or bookkeeping software, you can choose a service that integrates with your POS to automatically sync sales and transaction details.
+You can do the same with your payroll software.
 Not only is this a major time-saver, but also it’s easier to maintain your cash flow if you can regularly review up-to-date financials.

 A robust CRM can help you manage your relationships with your customers and spot trends in their behavior.
 Square’s POS has a customer directory that allows you to automatically build email lists and then see customers’ transaction and interaction details, all in one view.
-All of this helps you build better marketing strategies and serve customers in a more personalised way.
-You can beef up your customer insights by integrating your CRM with feedback tools (see below).
+All of this helps you build better marketing strategies and serve customers in a more personalized way.
+You can beef up your customer insights by integrating your CRM with email, feedback, and loyalty tools (see below).

 To retain customers, you need to communicate with them and give them opportunities to communicate with you.
 Feedback tools might let customers rate an experience (Square lets them do this with happy and sad faces).
 But most also include a place for written feedback (good and bad), which can give color to all your insights and/or alert you to issues that your data might not.

 Loyalty programs are another great way to retain customers and learn about your regulars.
 Square Loyalty integrates with your Customer Directory so you can see how often your most loyal customers buy from you, and what they buy.
 Information like this gives you the insight you need to build out more personalized marketing for those who interact with your business frequently.